4RON-IN/M134/README.md

 ## Disclaimer

 - M134 was written for education purposes only.
+You are responsible for your actions.
+Developers assume no liability and are not responsible for any misuse or damage.

 ## License